creative-connections/Bodylight.js-FMU-Compiler/README.md

 ## 3. Compiler in Docker Container

-It contains Docker container to run this compiler in any platform.
+It contains Docker container to run this compiler in any platform, uses older emsdk image.

 ### Windows instructions